 Three Examples of What Can Be Done With Fraud Detection APIs

-- Reverse email or phone analysis: enrich user data based on an email address or phone number alone.
-You can see if the phone number is valid or not based on string analysis, find its location and type, and even the person’s last login date, and a profile picture by looking at the public social data from Viber, Whatsapp or Telegram.
+Enrich user data based on an email address or phone number alone.
+You can see if the phone number is valid or not based on string analysis, find its location and type, and even the person’s last login date, and a profile picture by looking at the public social data from Viber, WhatsApp or Telegram.

-- Social media lookup: see if a phone number or email address has been linked to social media accounts, such as Facebook, Linkedin, Instagram, or Twitter.
+See if a phone number or email address has been linked to social media accounts, such as Facebook, LinkedIn, Instagram, or Twitter.
 You can use the data to calculate a risk score, or even as a way to track fraudsters, for instance in the context of loan repayment.

-- Data enrichment fed through a ML engine: You can connect to SEON’s rule-based engine, which will enrich data from external databases, and use Machine Learning for advanced classification.
-This is what helps our customers reduce their fraud rates on average by 70-80%.
+You can connect to SEON’s rule-based engine, which will enrich data from external databases, and use machine learning for advanced classification.
+This is what helps our customers reduce their fraud rates on average by 70–80%.

 APIs are usually either categorized as SOAP or REST, both of which have their advantages.
 At SEON, we use REST APIs, which are more lightweight and use the JSON format to receive or send information.